Vancouver Island: Ecology

 Resident orcas live in two major groups, one in the waters of the south island and one in the north, while a third group of transient orcas roam much farther and avoid the resident orcas.
 Residents are watched from a distance and are numbered, with many being named as well.
-Humpback whales and gray whales are often seen on their migration between Alaskan waters where they feed in the summer and southern waters such as around California and Mexico where they give birth in the winter.
+Humpback whales and grey whales are often seen on their migration between Alaskan waters where they feed in the summer and southern waters such as around California and Mexico where they give birth in the winter.

 The island's rivers, lakes, and coastal regions are renowned for their fisheries of trout, salmon, and steelhead.

-After near-total extirpation by fur traders in the 18th and 19th centuries, sea otters (Enhydra lutris) were protected by international treaty in 1911.
+After near-total extirpation by fur traders in the 18th and 19th centuries, sea otters (Enhydra lutris) were protected by an international treaty in 1911.
 Despite protection, the remnant population off Vancouver Island died out with the last sea otter taken near Kyuquot in 1929.
 From 1969 to 1972, 89 sea otters were flown or shipped from Alaska to the west coast of Vancouver Island.
 This population expanded to over 3,000 as of 2005, and their range on the island's west coast expanded from Cape Scott in the north to Barkley Sound to the south.

 Demographics

-The majority of Vancouver Island's population lives in the Capital Regional District, more specifically in the primate city and provincial capital of Victoria.
+The majority of Vancouver Island's population lives in the Capital Regional District, more specifically in the primate city and the provincial capital of Victoria.
 With a population of 397,237 (2021), Greater Victoria is the island's largest population centre and one of its two census metropolitan areas.
-The island's second metropolitan area is Nanaimo, which has a population of 115,459 as of 2021.
+The island's other metropolitan area is Nanaimo, which has a population of 115,459 as of 2021.
 There are also five census agglomeration areas (Alberni Valley, Campbell River, Comox Valley, Cowichan Valley, and Oceanside) as defined by Statistics Canada.

 Economy

 Technology

 Within the island's largest city, Victoria, there is a significant IT and technology industry.
 According to the Victoria Advanced Technology Council website, over 800 technology companies operate in the Victoria area, with combined annual revenues of $1.95 billion.

 High-speed internet is delivered to the island by Shaw Communications, Telus, and various local providers with their own networks.
 Wireless Internet connections can be found all over the island, many free for public use.

-While the island does generate much of its own power at several hydroelectric stations, increased demand required the construction of several high-voltage power cables, both HVDC and AC, connecting to the Canadian Mainland.
+The island generates much of its own power at several hydroelectric stations, but increased demand has required the construction of several high-voltage power cables, both HVDC and AC, connecting to the Canadian Mainland since 1968.